amorriscode/anthonymorris.dev/data/words/2020-year-in-review.md

 I'm doing this to learn.
 You learn a lot working four years as a software engineer—you learn a lot about what you don't know.

 I'm doing this to level-up.
-I've had a few great opportunities but I want to work at word-class companies.
+I've had a few great opportunities but I want to work at world-class companies.
 Companies that are moving humanity forward.

 I'm doing this to prove I can.
 This year I've spent a lot of time trying to love myself.
 Part of that practice means believing in myself.
 I always told myself I wasn't smart enough to go to university.
 I couldn't overcome the fact that [I dropped of out high school](/failures/high-school).
 Even though I always wanted to do this, I wouldn't let myself.
 Until 2020 nudged me in the right direction.